 - A. Guidelines: The use of the university's resources and services for non-work related purposes is permitted only in compliance with the following criteria: - 1.
 The cost to the university is negligible. - 2.
 The use does not interfere with an employee's obligation to carry out university duties in a timely and effective manner.
 Time spent engaged in the non-work related use of university resources is not considered to be university work time. - 3.
-The use does not undermine the use of university resources and services for official purposes, nor violate any university policy or state or federal law. - 4.
+The use does not undermine the use of university resources and services for official purposes, nor violate any university policy, rule or procedure, nor violate state or federal law. - 4.
 The use neither expresses nor implies sponsorship or endorsement by the university. - 5.
-The use does not involve the viewing, displaying, downloading, printing, procuring, or transmitting of sexually explicit material; nor of any other material that would violate university policy or the law, including but not limited to, those relating to sexual harassment, fraud, hostile workplace, obscenity, libel, defamation, or hate/violent misconduct. - Users should be aware that internal or external audit or other needs may require examination of uses of university resources or services and should not expect such uses to be free from inspection.

-7. University resources shall not be used in conduct of business or marketing or political activities for non-work related purposes in an inappropriate manner or in violation of NMSU policy and procedures.
+The use does not involve the viewing, displaying, downloading, printing, procuring, or transmitting of sexually explicit material or any other material that would violate university policies or rules/procedures, or the law, including but not limited to, those relating to sexual harassment, fraud, hostile workplace, obscenity, libel, defamation, or hate/violent misconduct. - 6.
+Users should be aware that internal or external audit or other needs may require examination of uses of university resources or services and should not expect such uses to be free from inspection. - University resources shall not be used in conduct of business or marketing or political activities for non-work related purposes in an inappropriate manner or in violation of NMSU policy or rules/procedures.

-- The NMSU internal mail delivery system shall not be used to deliver non-work related material.
+- 8. The NMSU internal mail delivery system shall not be used to deliver non-work related material.
 University accounts shall not be charged for mailing personal and non-university business material. - 9.
 NMSU vehicles shall not be used for personal or non-university business purposes.
 See also Policies 9.33 Vehicle Assignments; 9.34 Fleet Asset Management Program; and the Vehicle Use Procedures.

-3.82 Picnics
+3.82 RULE 3.82: Picnics